g1879/DrissionPage/README.md

 ### check_page()

-​	check_page() -> bool
+​	check_page(by_requests: bool = False) -> Union[bool, None]

-​	After the subclass is derived, it is used to check whether the domain name meets expectations, and the function is implemented by the subclass.
+​	In d mode, check whether the web page meets expectations.
+The response status is checked by default, and can be overloaded to achieve targeted checks.

+​	Parameter Description:

+- by_requests  - 强制使用内置response进行检查

 ### run_script()